You thought you were going to have to tell me to turn the bars off.

 But who's she endorsing?

-She endorse anybody out there.
+She endorsed anybody out there.

-Uh you know funny to watch these people.
+You know, funny to watch these people.

-Uh in case you missed this, this is absolutely pathetic today.
+In case you missed this, this is absolutely pathetic today.

-Mrs. Clinton, in an AP story, has ripped the Bush administration and President Bush personally for being out of touch with the American people.
+Mrs. Clinton in an AP story has ripped the Bush administration and President Bush personally for being out of touch with the American people.

 And this story came out just as Senator Kennedy was about to move to the podium to endorse Barack Obama.